 - Coping with stress in healthy ways before it leads to mental health or substance abuse issues

 Prioritizing mental, physical, emotional, and social health will help you get the most from your residency program and pursue your long-term career goals..

 The energy you put into preparing for residency may have a direct outcome on your experience during and after the program.
 To learn more about life after dental school, download our post-dental school survival guide today.

 This content is intended for general informational purposes only and should not be construed as advice.
-Treloar & Heisel, Inc. does not offer career advice.
+Treloar & Heisel, LLC. does not offer career advice.